Adjusting to a Mouth Guard or Retainer in 4 Months

 • There are no sores or excessive salivation due to the appliance.

-As you reach the end of your first four-month night guard experience, or as your retainer adjustment timeline draws to a close, it's essential to reflect on the journey you've made.
+As you reach the end of your first four-month mouth guard experience, or as your retainer adjustment timeline draws to a close, it's essential to reflect on the journey you've made.
 Embracing a lasting oral appliance use is more than just habitual—it's a commitment towards enduring dental care routine and continuous mouthguard comfort.
 Here's a snapshot of what you've likely encountered and how your experiences have molded a crucial part of your oral care.

 You began with an unfamiliar object in your mouth each night—a sensation that required both patience and time to acclimate.
 Now, after several weeks, that initial awareness has transformed into a sense of normalcy.
 The appliance you thought you could never get used to has become an indispensable ally in your dental health arsenal.